FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Evaluation Methodology

 \subsection{Target Workloads and Execution modes}

-\autoref{tab:workloads} shows the target workloads and their corresponding parallelization strategy and execution models. \resnet and \transsmall (Transformer model with 17 billion parameters) can fit on the on-wafer memory and hence, use the \emph{weight stationary} execution mode (\autoref{sec:execution_modes}).
+In the interest of space, we evaluate four training workloads, ranging from 60M to 1T parameters to be the representative for a broad range of ML workloads. \autoref{tab:workloads} shows the target workloads and their corresponding parallelization strategy and execution models studied in~\autoref{subsec:result_deepdive}. \resnet and \transsmall (Transformer model with 17 billion parameters) can fit on the on-wafer memory and hence, use the \emph{weight stationary} execution mode (\autoref{sec:execution_modes}).
 In contrast, \gpt and \translarge (Transformer model with 1 trillion parameters) use the \emph{weight streaming} execution mode (\autoref{sec:execution_modes}).
-Workers within the same DP group perform All-Reduce together during the back-propagation to sync on weigh gradients.
+Workers within the same DP group perform All-Reduce together during the back-propagation to sync on weight gradients.
+In \emph{weight stationary} mode, the workers use the Microsoft ZeRO optimizer stage 2 \cite{mszero} along the DP dimension to reduce the memory footprint.
 Note that in \emph{weight streaming} mode, the DP groups should reduce the gradients as they stream them out to the external memory through the I/O controller.
-The pattern is reverse communication direction of \autoref{fig:DataIngestion}.

-For both \transsmall and \gpt, the model split is based on the Megatron-LM method \cite{megatronlm}, which requires two All-Reduces (along the MP dimension) for each transformer layer stack during fwd-pass \& back-propagation.
+The pattern is the reverse communication direction of~\autoref{fig:DataIngestion}.
+For \transsmall, \gpt and \translarge, the model split is based on the Megatron-LM method \cite{megatronlm}, which requires two All-Reduces (along the MP dimension) for each transformer layer stack during forward-pass \& back-propagation.
 For the PP split on \transsmall, we assume the minibatch is divided into 8 microbatches to hide the effect of pipeline bubbles \cite{GPipe}.
 For \gpt, however, pipelining works differently since it is combined with the weight streaming.
 In this case, $PP\:=\:2$ indicates that each time $2$ consecutive layers are brought to the wafer and distributed among different NPUs along the PP dimension.
 Thus, splitting the minibatch into two microbatches is enough to hide the pipeline latency.

-We assume the device placement strategy for the baseline favors MP, PP, and DP in the descending order of priority, similar to the previous works \cite{3DParallelMegatron}.
-We also assume the gradient, activation, and model parameters have the FP16 type.
-The minibatch size for all workloads is DP\_size$\times 16$.
+In \autoref{subsec:microbench} and \autoref{subsec:result_deepdive}, the minibatch size for all workloads is set to DP\_size$\times 16$, while in \autoref{subsec:result_various} (and also~\autoref{fig:Motiv}) the minibatch size is increased to DP\_size$\times 40$ to allow for finer-grain pipelining when PP\_size increases\footnote{For these results, we assume the number of microbatches is 1, 10, 20, 20, 20, 40 for the \transsmall with $PP$ size of 1, 2, 4, 5, 10, 20, respectively.
+For \translarge, the number of microbatches is equal to the $PP$ size.}.
+All workloads use FP16 gradient precision.